 A new contemporary art gallery has opened in Raleigh, North Carolina, transforming a typical redbrick building in a historic district into a spectacular and dynamic destination.
 The beautiful design is the latest triumph of LA-based Brooks + Scarpa (formerly Pugh + Scarpa) which has given the early 1900's building an impressive reinvention to include a plunging, folded external fin that creates a porchway leading to an elegant sculpture garden.

-Inside, the gallery space is completed with a high ceilings and exposed structural framework that allows for the inflow of natural light and the illumination of the basement gallery space below.
-The basement space is further lit through an original lunette window.
+Inside, the gallery space is complete with high ceilings and exposed structural framework that allows natural light to permeate the spaces above and in the basement gallery space.
+The basement is also lit through an original lunette window.

-Spaced out across varying levels, the gallery maximizes the use of this great space and the design gesture expands beyond the four walls of the original depot building.
+It maximizes the use of this great space, the design expanding beyond the four walls of the original depot building.